mindwind/my-draft/note/study_hdfs.md

 When the NameNode starts up, it reads the FsImage and EditLog from disk, applies all the transactions from the EditLog to the in-memory representation of the FsImage, and flushes out this new version into a new FsImage on disk.
 It can then truncate the old EditLog because its transactions have been applied to the persistent FsImage.
 This process is called a checkpoint.

 The DataNode stores HDFS data in files in its local file system.
 It stores each block of HDFS data in a separate file in its local file system.
 The DataNode does not create all files in the same directory.
 Instead, it uses a heuristic to determine the optimal number of files per directory and creates subdirectories appropriately.

+## Robustness
+The NameNode marks DataNodes without recent Heartbeats as dead and does not forward any new IO requests to them.
+DataNode death may cause the replication factor of some blocks to fall below their specified value.
+Re-replication may arise due to many reasons: a DataNode may become unavailable, a replica may become corrupted, a hard disk on a DataNode may fail, or the replication factor of a file may be increased.

+The HDFS client software implements checksum checking on the contents of HDFS files.
+When a client creates an HDFS file, it computes a checksum of each block of the file and stores these checksums in a separate hidden file in the same HDFS namespace.